-- (a) If a defendant is convicted under a statute that requires a term of supervised release, the term shall be at least three years but not more than five years, or the minimum period required by statute, whichever is greater. - (b) Otherwise, when a term of supervised release is ordered, the length of the term shall be: - (1) at least three years but not more than five years for a defendant convicted of a Class A or B felony; - (2) at least two years but not more than three years for a defendant convicted of a Class C or D felony; - (3) one year for a defendant convicted of a Class E felony or a Class A misdemeanor.
+- (a) If a term of supervised release is ordered, the length of the term shall be: - (1) at least three years but not more than five years for a defendant convicted of a Class A or B felony; - (2) at least two years but not more than three years for a defendant convicted of a Class C or D felony; - (3) one year for a defendant convicted of a Class E felony or a Class A misdemeanor. - (b) Provided, that the term of supervised release imposed shall in no event be less than any statutorily required term of supervised release.

 Background: This section specifies the length of a term of supervised release that is to be imposed.
-Subsection (a) applies to statutes, such as the Anti-Drug Abuse Act of 1986, that require imposition of a specific minimum term of supervised release.
-Subsection (b) applies to all other statutes.
+Subsection (b) applies to statutes, such as the Anti-Drug Abuse Act of 1986, that require imposition of a specific minimum term of supervised release.

 Historical Note: Effective November 1, 1987.
-Amended effective January 15, 1988 (see Appendix C, amendment 52); November 1, 1989 (see Appendix C, amendment 302).
+Amended effective January 15, 1988 (see Appendix C, amendment 52); November 1, 1989 (see Appendix C, amendment 302); November 1, 1995 (see Appendix C, amendment 529).